anjanass/project_SNAKE/README.md

 # project_SNAKE
-Interesting snake game made using jss and css.
+Interesting snake game made using jss and HTML.